imtiaz-mamun/browser-session-form-saveNupdate/README.md

 # browser-session-form-saveNupdate
-Tasks:
+#Tasks:
-1. Created a responsive single-page application using React.js frontend framework.
+# Created a responsive single-page application using React.js frontend framework.
-  a.
-Used index.html as the basis
+  1. Used index.html as the basis
-  b.
-NB!
+  2. NB!
 Index.html has deficiencies
-  c.
-Made it look visually good in a reasonable time
+  3. Made it look visually good in a reasonable time
 3. "Sectors" selectbox:
   a.
 Added all the entries from the "Sectors" selectbox to the database
   b.
 Composed the "Sectors" selectbox using data from the database